aaqifshafi/aaqifshafi/README.md

 ### <div align="center">A full-time Front-End freelance developer 👨‍💻 and an aspiring Full Stack developer always learning new things to be better everyday 🚀</div>

-- 🔭 I’m currently working on my [Weather-App](https://aaqifshafi.github.io/Weather-App/)
+- 🔭 I’m currently working on my [Colleg Major Project](https://github.com/aaqifshafi/G-CET)

 - 🌱 I’m currently learning to become a Full Stack Developer.